ExpressLRS/Docs/docs/quick-start/transmitters/tx-betafpv2400.md

 - `BETAFPV_2400_TX_via_UART`
 - `BETAFPV_2400_TX_MICRO_via_UART`
+- `BETAFPV_2400_TX_MICRO_1000mW_via_WIFI`

+!!!
+Note
+    The BetaFPV Micro 1W module have dipswitches at the back of the module.
+You need to set switches 1 & 2 to ON, and the rest to OFF, for the flashing via USB to go through.

 Attach a USB Data Cable to your module and Computer.
 Windows users might have to install [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to ensure the device is properly detected and initialized.